 Monardella villosa

 Coyote Mint (Monardella villosa) is a low, fragrant California native perennial bearing lavender flower heads in summer, highly attractive to bees and butterflies.
 It demands dry summers, lean soil, and excellent drainage — conditions that make it unsuitable for NE Florida's hot, humid, rainy climate.
 A Florida-native Salvia or Monarda is a more reliable pollinator-friendly substitute in zone 9b.
-Starting at $19.95.
+For sale in St. Augustine, FL from $19.95.

 Full sun required; however, Monardella villosa is a California native adapted to dry Mediterranean summers and is poorly suited to NE Florida's hot, humid, rainy summer climate.
 Failure from summer rot is likely.